 The Cambodian Ministry of Finance states that their reasoning behind this decision is "to ensure that the nation can benefit from the rapid development of financial technology and minimize risks."

-The reality is the government does seem to favor these innovations within the financial sector; these current bans, as it seems, are temporary to avoid any vast economic fallouts.
+The reality is the government does favor these innovations within the financial sector; these current bans, as it seems, are temporary to avoid any vast economic fallouts.
 It seems fintech might be the answer to reviving the national economy; the government is looking to secure consistent growth.

 Hungry for more?
 Join me each week, where I'll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the world of tech.